Citi is an advertising partner.

 How Does The Sam’s Club Credit Card Compare To Other Credit Cards?

 Nobody should chose a credit card without weighing different options first.
-For this reason, we compared the Sam’s Club credit card against some of its competitors.
+For this reason, we compared the Sam's Club Mastercard against some of its competitors.

 Sam's Club Mastercard vs Blue Cash Preferred® Card from American Express

 The Blue Cash Preferred® Card from American Express is one of our favorite credit cards for cash back around.
-It provides 6% back at US supermarkets up to $6,000 per year in purchases and has an annual fee of $95 (See Rates & Fees).
-When it comes to spending on gas, the Sam’s Club Mastercard is the better deal with a 5% rewards rate, versus the 3% rate from the Blue Cash Preferred® Card from American Express .
+It provides 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%), 6% Cash Back on select U.S. streaming subscriptions, 3% Cash Back at U.S. gas stations and on transit (including taxis/rideshare, parking, tolls, trains, buses and more), 1% Cash Back on other purchases.
+And it has an annual fee of $0 introductory annual fee for the first year, then $95 (See Rates & Fees).
+When it comes to spending on gas, the Sam's Club Mastercard is the better deal with a 5% rewards rate, versus the 3% rate from the Blue Cash Preferred® Card from American Express .
 Gas is the only category between the two cards that overlaps, so if you’re deciding between these two cards make your choice based on which of the remaining categories match up with how you use spend.
 If you shop at supermarkets a lot, the 6% rewards will almost undoubtedly outperform any reward difference on gas.
 If you’re still unsure how your spending break down will affect the net rewards value between these two cards, you can use our credit card calculator below to get the answer.

 For rates and fees of the Blue Cash Preferred® Card from American Express, please click here.